PlagueHO/Workshop-ARM-Templates/README.md

 These challenges will appear like this:

 > Challenge x.x.x: Do something or other.

+Section 4 of this workshop contains advanced techniques that do not relate to this workshop scenario, but could be used with it.
+It contains multiple challenges for you to complete.

 If you get stuck with a challenge, you can find an example solution in the [/src/challengesolutions/ folder](/src/challengesolutions/).